 More than 90 academicians and researchers in “Experiential Education” Workshop

-Al Ain University of Science and Technology launched the Third Regional Faculty Development Workshop about the “Best Practices for Planning and Evaluation of Experiential Education” in Abu Dhabi Campus, which was organized by the AAU in collaboration with the Commission for Academic Accreditation - Ministry of Education, the American Association of Colleges of Pharmacy (AACP) and the Accreditation Council for Pharmacy Education (ACPE) over two consecutive days.
+Al Ain University launched the Third Regional Faculty Development Workshop about the “Best Practices for Planning and Evaluation of Experiential Education” in Abu Dhabi Campus, which was organized by the AAU in collaboration with the Commission for Academic Accreditation - Ministry of Education, the American Association of Colleges of Pharmacy (AACP) and the Accreditation Council for Pharmacy Education (ACPE) over two consecutive days.

 The opening ceremony were attended by Prof. Badr Aboul- Ela, Director of the Commission for Academic Accreditation - Ministry of Education (Higher Education Affairs), Mr. Mike Rouse, Director, International Services (ACPE), Mr. John Ressler, Director of Academic Programs and Professional Development (AACP), Dr. Noor El Deen Atatreh, AAU Chancellor, Prof. Ghaleb El Refae, AAU President, Deans of Pharmacies Colleges, in addition to more than 90 researchers and academicians from different universities of the region from inside and outside the country.

 The workshop hosted a group of keynote speakers such as; Dr. Craig Cox, who discussed the learning outcomes in the experiential education curriculum, and Dr. Susan Vos, who emphasized the importance of aligning experiential education with the curriculum.

 Prof. Aboul-Ela praised the AAU’s role in organizing this workshop which develops the faculty skills, stressed on the importance of developing education to promote and strength the academic outputs to benefit the staff and students.